ADVERTISEMENT

 Yadav approached the apex court against an order passed by the Delhi High Court in November 2024.
 The high court had dismissed his petition for releasing him on furlough for three weeks.

 The apex court granted three months furlough to Yadav.
-The apex court had noted that Yadav had undergone 20 years of uninterrupted incarceration without remission.
+The apex court had then noted that he had undergone 20 years of uninterrupted incarceration without remission.

 Furlough is a temporary release from prison, not a suspension or remission of the entire sentence, and is typically granted to long-term inmates, who have served a portion of their sentence.